-Student Services Fee (new students) The student services fee is applied to offset costs related to Student ID's, and folders used for records. \$25 Tuition (per credit) Tuition, Fees, and Books associated with instruction of a course \$170 Graduation Fee (applied during semester of graduation) The graduation fee is applied to offset costs related to graduation. \$200
+Tuition (per credit) Tuition, Fees, and Books associated with instruction of a \$170 course Graduation Fee (applied during semester of graduation) The graduation fee is applied to offset costs related to graduation. \$200

-^{}One-time, Non-refundable fee.
+One-time, Non-Refundable Fee per degree.